zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

 In Zammad: Link i-doit Assets To Tickets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, add i-doit assets to a ticket in the ticket pane:
+First, add i-doit assets to a ticket in the ticket sidebar:

 .. figure:: /images/extras/i-doit-track-company-property/add-ticket-with-idoit-asset_via-zammad.gif
    :alt: (Screencast) Create a new ticket and link it to an i-doit asset